Search for intelligent life in the universe:

 - Each faith group would teach different beliefs.
 Religious conflicts would be inevitable.

 At some time, which might be called "T1," the societies would develop radio, and start broadcasting radio signals.
 Some radio signals would radiate into space, and might be detectable elsewhere in the universe.
 For humans on Earth, the first broadcasting station went online about 1910 CE in California.
+The group that maintains this web site is located in Kingston, Ontario Canada which is also the location of CFRC, at Queen's University.
+They started broadcasting in 1922.
 Broadcasting became widespread by the year 1920 CE.
 One might select the year 1915 as the Earth's date for "T1."